Dipsingh/dipsingh.github.io/_posts/2026-02-20-NSCC-Deep-Dive.md

 before the first acknowledgment comes back.
 For example, at 100 Gbps with a 12μs round-trip time, $\text{BDP}$ = 12.5 GB/s x 12 μs = 150 KB.
 Assuming 4KB size per packet,
 That is about 37 MTU-sized packets in flight to keep the connection fully used.

-I have learned most of what I know from three main sources: the UE design paper, the FASTFLOW research paper (arXiv:2404.01630v3, which used to be called SMaRTT-REPS), which describes a similar two-signal design and includes details like control-law formulas, the WTD mechanism, and parameter scaling.
-I also rely on the htsim simulator implementation (uec.cpp in the htsim codebase).
-I am sure i have got still few things wrong, so if you spot any mistakes, please let me know.
+Most of what I know comes from three main sources: the [UE design paper](https://arxiv.org/html/2508.08906v1), the  [FASTFLOW research paper](https://arxiv.org/html/2404.01630v3) research paper (which was previously called SMaRTT-REPS), which describes a similar two-signal design and covers details such as control-law formulas, the WTD mechanism, and parameter scaling.
+I also use the htsim simulator implementation, specifically uec.cpp in the htsim codebase.
+I am sure I still have a few things wrong, so if you notice any mistakes, please let me know.

 ## 1. The Problem: Why Two Signals?